alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 - Enter "Y" when prompted

 ## 5. Package mirrors
+### When to deploy mirrors
+A full set of Tier 2 mirrors take around 4 days to fully synchronise with the external package repositories, so you may want to kick off the building of these mirrors before deploiying your first DSG.
+Note that you will need a DSG full config JSON file present covering each Tier you want to deploy mirrors for.
+See the [0.
+Define DSG Configuration](../../new_dsg_environment/azure-runbooks/dsg_build_instructions#0.-Define-DSG-configuration) section of the [DSG deployment guide](../../new_dsg_environment/azure-runbooks/dsg_build_instructions) for instructions on creating these full configuration files.

+### Deploying package mirrors

 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).

 - Ensure you are authenticated in the Azure CLI using `az login` and then checking this has worked with `az account list`